 Password Best Practices and Requirements

 FAU is committed to the highest integrity in securing its IT environment.
-The FAU username or your FAUNet ID and your password is the university's standard for authentication for most information systems.
+Your FAUNet ID and your password is the University's standard for authentication for most information systems.

 FAU Account Security Requirements

-- Passwords should contain a mix of uppercase letters, lowercase letters, numeric digits, and symbols (at least 2 of the 4 classes).
+- Passwords should contain a mix of upper-case letters, lower-case letters, numeric digits, and symbols (at least 3 of the 4 classes).

 - Passwords should not contain your username, first name, or last name.

 - Passwords must not repeat your last 6 password.

 - User accounts with passwords older than 1 year will be required to change their password at next login.

 - Users will be notified 30 and 15 days prior to their password expiring and be allowed to change the password.